Benefits of Almonds for Babies (With Recipes)

-Almonds are known for their health benefits such as being brain food that contains fibre, minerals, and essential fatty acids.
+Almonds are known for their health benefits as they contain fibre, minerals, and essential fatty acids.
 They also have an enjoyable taste which makes them popular with adults and children alike.
-When it comes to babies though, it’s a different matter altogether as almonds can be hard to chew and babies have hardly any teeth!
-But there are other ways in which you can provide your child with their daily dose of almonds instead of depriving them of the nutritional benefits this small nut has to offer.
+When it comes to babies, however, it’s a different matter altogether as almonds can be hard to chew.
+But there are other ways in which you can provide your child with his daily dose of almonds instead of depriving him of the nutritional benefits this small nut has to offer.

 Health Benefits of Almonds for Infants

 Almonds come in two varieties – sweet and bitter.
 Sweet almonds are the more popular variety, especially when consuming raw.
-The latter variety does not taste bitter but is preferred for cooking purposes rather than as a snack.
-Both varieties offer numerous health benefits such as:
+The latter variety does not taste bitter but is preferred for cooking purposes instead of snacking.
+Both varieties offer numerous health benefits.

-The nutrients in almonds are essential to your baby’s brain development.
-The riboflavin and L-carnitine present in almonds stimulates brain activity.
+The nutrients in almonds are essential for your baby’s brain development.
+The riboflavin and L-carnitine present in almonds stimulate brain activity.
 Almonds also improve intelligence levels and help keep Alzheimer’s disease at bay in old age.

 2. Regulates Cholesterol and Diabetes

 Though babies do not need to be concerned with cholesterol or sugar levels, consuming almonds at an early age can prove beneficial when older.
-Almonds are useful in keeping cholesterol and sugar levels down due to the amount of Vitamin E and their low glycaemic index.
-But make sure the nuts are not salty or sugar-coated.
+Almonds are useful in keeping cholesterol and sugar levels in control due to the abundance of Vitamin E and a low glycaemic index.
+However, when you give almonds to your baby, you must make sure that the nuts are not salty or sugar-coated.

 3. Aids Digestion